14 Animals With Opposable Thumbs

 These ground-dwelling animals with opposable thumbs are found in northern African open woodlands.

-There are certain species found in Saudi Arabia.
+Certain species are found in Saudi Arabia.
 Baboons live in packs of up to 150 and are omnivores with a strong social structure.

 Kaola